ParnianJR/Pacman_Phase2/README.md

 # secondFaze
-This is the second faze of the project
+This is the second faze of the pacman project(human player)